robincornett/display-featured-image-genesis/README.md

 ## Changelog

 ### 2.0.0
-* added featured images to taxonomies!
+* added featured images to taxonomy terms!
-* added featured images to admin archive pages!
+* added featured images to custom post type archive pages!
 * added new widgets for featured taxonomy terms and custom post type archives
 * added new setting to not move post titles to overlay Featured Image
 * added filters to force plugin to use taxonomy term images, or output only large images